-Under health and safety law (enforced by the Health and Safety Executive for Northern Ireland (HSENI) or the local council) you are required to carry out a risk assessment in respect of any work processes in your workplace, and to take or observe appropriate special, technical or organisational measures.
-If your health and safety risk assessment identifies that these processes are likely to involve the risk of fire or the spread of fire, then you will need to take this into account during your fire risk assessment under the Order1 and Regulations2 and prioritise actions based on the level of risk.
+Under health and safety law (enforced by the Health and Safety Executive for Northern Ireland (HSENI) or the local council) you are required to carry out a risk assessment in respect of any activities in your premises and to take or observe appropriate special, technical or organisational measures.
+If your health and safety risk assessment identifies that these activities are likely to involve the risk of fire or the spread of fire (for example in the kitchen or in a workshop) then you will need to take this into account during your fire risk assessment under the Order and Regulations and prioritise actions based on the level of risk.

-You need to appoint one or more competent persons (this could be you) to carry out any of the preventative and protective measures needed to comply with the Order1 and

-Regulations.
-This person could be you, or an appropriately trained employee or, where appropriate, a third party.
+You need to appoint one or more 'competent persons' (this could be you) to carry out any of the preventative and protective measures needed to comply with the Order and Regulations This person could be you, or an appropriately trained employee or, where appropriate, a third party.

-Your fire risk assessment should demonstrate that, as far as is reasonable, you have considered the needs of all relevant persons, including disabled people.
+Your fire risk assessment should demonstrate that, as far as is reasonable, you have considered the needs of all relevant people, including disabled people.

-Figure 1 shows the five steps you need to take to carry out a fire risk assessment.

-FIRE SAFETY RISK ASSESSMENT

-Identify fire hazards

-Identify:

-Sources of ignition Sources of fuel

-Sources of oxygen

-Identify people at risk

-Identify:

-People in and around the premises

-People especially at risk

-Evaluate, remove, reduce and protect from risk

-Evaluate the risk of a fire occurring

-Evaluate the risk to people from fire

-Remove or reduce fire hazards

-Remove or reduce the risks to people

-- Detection and warning

-- Fire-fighting

-- Escape routes

-- Lighting

-- Signs and notices

-- Maintenance

-Record, plan, inform, instruct and train

-Record significant findings and action taken

-Prepare an emergency plan

-Inform and instruct relevant people; co-operate and co-ordinate with others Provide training

-Review

-Keep assessment under review Revise where necessary

-Remember to keep your fire risk assessment under review.
+FIRE SAFETY RISK ASSESSMENT 1 Identify fire hazards Identify: Sources of ignition Sources of fuel Sources of oxygen 2 Identify people at risk Identify: People in and around the premises People especially at risk 3 Evaluate, remove, reduce and protect from risk Evaluate the risk of a fire occurring Evaluate the risk to people from fire Remove or reduce fire hazards Remove or reduce the risks to people • Detection and warning • Fire-fighting • Escape routes • Lighting • Signs and notices • Maintenance 4 Record, plan, inform, instruct and train Record significant findings and action taken Prepare an emergency plan Inform and instruct relevant people co-operate and co-ordinate with others Provide training 5 Review Keep assessment under review Revise where necessary Remember to keep your fire risk assessment under review.
 Figure 1: The five steps of a fire risk assessment